projectatomic/atomic-site/source/docs/gettingstarted.md

 patched `shadow-utils`.
 For more information, see https://lists.fedoraproject.org/pipermail/devel/2014-April/197783.html

-Other important components are `docker`, `rpm-ostree`, `ostree`.
+Other important components are `docker`, `geard`, `rpm-ostree`, `ostree`.
 The source packages are available in the Fedora package tree.

 == Installing Atomic